-The Corporation also receives revenue in the form of grants or awards from federal and state agencies.
+The Corporation also receives revenue in the form of grants or awards from federal, state and other governmental agencies.
 Grants and awards are recognized as revenue when the Corporation has incurred a liability or used the revenue for the purpose prescribed by the grant or award.
 Until then, grant and awards received are recorded as deferred revenue.